felixsuarez0727/demo-faster-whisper/demo_voice_transcription/README.md

 # 💻 Mock Job Server Test

-The `mock_jobserver_test` project is a client-server simulation designed for audio transcription.
+The `demo_voice_transcription` project is a client-server simulation designed for audio transcription.
 Clients initialize by sending an ID in the `mock_server.py` server via a `GET request`.
-After initialization, clients receive a `JSON response` containing data to be processed.
-This includes an audio file for transcription, which is performed using OpenAI's `small` Whisper model.
-Transcribed results are then submitted back to the server via a `POST request`.
+After initialization, clients receive a `JSON Response` containing data to be processed.
+This includes an audio file for transcription, which is performed using OpenAI's `small` Whisper Wodel.
+The transcribed results are then submitted back to the server via a `POST request`.

 ## Index